RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 ## Testing
 This section should introduce the method of testing code.
 Testing code is a simple and effective way to ensure a certain state of code quality.
 It can be used to test certain calculations and methods or / and can be used to test the functionality of program parts.

 As we are in the python section of the EBC-Tutorials, we will cover a bit of python code testing with py.test.
-As an example explains more then a hundred words and we are at the Institute for Energy Efficient Buildings and Indoor Climate, we cover a simple test related to a building calculation.
+As an example explains more than a hundred words and we are at the Institute for Energy Efficient Buildings and Indoor Climate, we cover a simple test related to a building calculation.
 We assume that we wrote a python program which contains a class, e.g. Building.
 This class has the attributes area and height.
 As we need the volume too, we are calculating this volume with a method calc_volume.
 With this simple example we want to test this method and check if the output of this method is right.
 So let's start with the code:

 ```python